jakenotjacob/meap/README.md

 - this includes database record retreival, validation and manipulation.

 *Controller* - median between model (databases) and view
-- call methods on model classes which return objects
+- calls methods on model classes which *return objects* *returned objects*
-- returned objects
-> represent rows in the database
+- represent rows in the database
-> can be single objects or collections of them
+- can be single objects or collections of them
-> made available to the *view* through *instance variables*
+- made available to the *view* through *instance variables* performs permission checking
-- perform permission checking
-> ensures special permission functions (i.e. admin functions) are limited to that user
+- ensures special permission functions (i.e. admin functions) are limited to that user

-*View* - displays information gathered by controller
-- references instance variables set in the *controller*
-- *ERB*(Embedded Ruby) template
+*View* - displays information gathered by controller References instance variables set in the *controller* *ERB*(Embedded Ruby) template
-> allows injection of Ruby code into any kind of file
+- allows injection of Ruby code into any kind of file
-> preprocessed by server before being sent to the user
+- preprocessed by server before being sent to the user

 REST (Representational State Transfer)
 ---